 - Our Favourite Wedding Cards

 We’re sure the couple will be happy to receive a lovely card anytime you want to send one!
 Traditionally, you either bring the card with you to the wedding reception, or you send it to the couple a few weeks before the wedding, after the invites have gone out.
 If you don’t have an invite to the wedding because there’s a small guest list, then a card is a wonderful way to wish the couple the best.

 Do You Write Congratulations in a Wedding Card?

 It was once considered rude to write “congratulations” in a wedding card because it was thought of as congratulating a woman for landing a husband.
 None of that such nonsense now – not least because there may not be a husband involved!
 Nowadays, it’s totally fine to say or write congratulations as a way of celebrating the newlyweds’ union.
 If you want to err on the side of caution, use “best wishes”.

 How Much Do You Put in a Wedding Card?

 The couple may ask for presents from a registry or a cash gift.
-If you’re giving a cash gift, you can find out our recommended spends here, including what to give for an evening-only invite, if its a destination wedding or a colleague.
+If you’re giving a cash gift, you can find out how much to give as a wedding gift here, including what to give for an evening-only invite, if its a destination wedding or a colleague.
 A couple who are friends with the newlyweds would give around £100-£150.
 If you’re immediate family, expect to double this.
 If you’re a bridesmaid or groomsman, a £100 gift minimum is expected from you.

 You can put cash or a cheque in the wedding card or a wedding money envelope if there’s somewhere secure for you to leave it at the reception venue.
 Otherwise, ask if they have a special fund set up and transfer the money with a note in your wedding card that that’s what you’ve done.
 Include a message like, “Here’s a little something to start your life together”.